Amos Tversky biography and books

 Amos Tversky was born in Haifa, in modern-day Israel.
 His father Yosef Tversky was a Polish-born veterinarian and his mother Jenia Tversky was a social worker.
 He had one sister, Ruth, who was thirteen years older.
 His mother later stated that Amos was self-taught, including in mathematics.

-In high school, Tversky took lessons from critic Baruch Kurzweil.
+In high school, Amos Tversky took lessons from critic Baruch Kurzweil.
 He befriended Dahlia Ravikovich, a later award-winning and very well-known poet.
-Amos received a bachelor’s degree from the Hebrew University of Jerusalem in 1961.
+He received a bachelor’s degree from the Hebrew University of Jerusalem in 1961.

-In the role of platoon commander, Amos sent one of his soldiers to place an explosive charge on a fence to create a passage.
+In the role of platoon commander, He sent one of his soldiers to place an explosive charge on a fence to create a passage.
 The soldier placed the explosive, lit the fuse, and then lost control of his body.
-The soldier froze, Amos came to the aid of the soldier and managed to get the soldier away just before the explosion.
-For this act, Amos received Israel’s highest military award.
+The soldier froze, Amos Tversky came to the aid of the soldier and managed to get the soldier away just before the explosion.
+For this act, he received Israel’s highest military award.

 Further career and contribution to psychology